 Court Jurisdiction: The Court and Types of Probate Proceedings in Nevada

 It is often the case that individuals execute a Will to express their wishes as to the distribution of assets after they die.
 Whether or not a person has a Will, cases must go through the Probate Process.
 This article discusses the different options available depending on the value of the estate.
-The experienced probate attorneys at Lee Kiefer & Park LLC can help you through the proceeding that firs your case.
+The experienced probate attorneys at Lee Kiefer & Park LLC can help you through the proceeding that fits your case.

 The attorneys at Lee Kiefer & Park, LLC, have a wealth of probate experience.
 Managing partner Kennedy Lee has practiced trust and estates law in Nevada since completing law school in 2011.
 Mr. Kiefer and Mr. Park focus their practice on litigating matters related to trust and estate administration.
 Mr. Lee and partner Matthew Park carry the highest possible rating from the prestigious Martindale-Hubbell per-based lawyer rating service.
 The three partners experience is complimented by that of Suzanne Fitts, a 1989 law school graduate who serves the firm as of counsel.